Beaver Brook Cascades – Kinsman Notch, New Hampshire

 Birch Island Brook – Lincoln, New Hampshire

-Five images of Birch Island Brook, Lincoln – Looking at the above image of Birch Island Brook, near Ice Pond, in Lincoln, New Hampshire you would never think there would be small picturesque waterfall along it.
+Birch Island Brook Falls, Lincoln – Looking at the above image of Birch Island Brook, near Ice Pond, in Lincoln, New Hampshire you would never think there would be small picturesque waterfall along it.
 But you know the old saying, looks can be deceiving.

 Over the years, I have explored numerous brooks in the White Mountains and have realized that the many of them have interesting features that offer unique photography opportunities.
 Birch Island Brook is an excellent example of this.
 And today I want to share a few scenes from along the brook with you.

 Kedron Flume – Crawford Notch State Park, New Hampshire